marius311/boinc-server-docker/docs/cookbook.md

 Like you see, the script `bin/boinc2docker_create_work.py` takes the same arguments as `docker run` but instead of running the container, it creates a job on your server which runs the container on the volunteer's computer.

 If you now connect a client to your server, it will download and run this job, and you will see "Hello BOINC" in the log file which is returned to the server after the job is finished.

+Note that to run these types of Docker-based jobs, the client computer will need 64bit [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed and "virtualization" enabled in the BIOS.

 If your jobs have output files, `boinc2docker` provides a special folder for this, `/root/shared/results`; any files written to this directory are automatically tar'ed up and returned as a BOINC result file.
 For example, if you ran the job,

 ```bash
 root@boincserver:~/project# bin/boinc2docker_create_work.py \